-Please Complete this Questionnaire FIRST
+Please Complete this Questionnaire

+FIRST

 Prefer to complete the questionnaire online?

 Log into onet.rti.org today!

-Please Complete this Questionnaire SECOND
+Please Complete this Questionnaire

+THIRD

 Prefer to complete the questionnaire online?

 Log into onet.rti.org today!

-Please Complete this Questionnaire THIRD
+Please Complete this Questionnaire

+SECOND

 Prefer to complete the questionnaire online?

 Log into onet.rti.org today!

-Please Complete this Questionnaire FOURTH
+Please Complete this Questionnaire

+FOURTH

 Prefer to complete the questionnaire online?

 Log into onet.rti.org today!

 Please Complete this Questionnaire

 FIFTH

 Prefer to complete the questionnaire online?

 Log into onet.rti.org today!

-Occupation Expert Method Who What & How Brochure

-Your Participation in ONET Involves Only Three Simple Steps

-Step 1: Ensure all ONET questionnaires on the packing list are enclosed within the box.

-Review the materials in the box you receive to ensure all of the ONET questionnaires are enclosed.
+Occupation Expert Method Who What & How Brochure Your Participation in ONET Involves Only Three Simple Steps Step 1: When you receive the box of questionnaires, make sure all ONET questionnaires on the packing list are enclosed.
+Review the materials in the box you receive to make sure all of the ONET questionnaires are enclosed.
 The covers for the questionnaires are different colors and are labeled according to their content and the order in which they should be completed.
 Step 2: Complete the ONET questionnaires.

-Please complete the ONET questionnaires in the order indicated on the labels on the cover of the questionnaires.
+Please complete the ONET questionnaires in the order indicated on the label on the cover of the questionnaires.
 In order to maximize the quality of the data, we have pre-assigned the order of the questionnaires.
 Please complete the questionnaires in that order.
 Work at your own pace, in as many sittings as your schedule requires.
-You may wish to complete the questionnaires online at http://onet.rti.org.
+You may wish to complete the questionnaires online at http://onet. rti.org.
 Your unique login credentials are printed in the upper-right corner of each printed questionnaire cover.
 Step 3: Return the ONET questionnaires in the enclosed postage-paid return envelope.
 After completing the ONET questionnaires, please return them in the postage-paid return envelope.
 Before sealing the envelope, please review the checklist located on the back of the return envelope.
+Form: 026C OE 02/2015